pingcap/docs-dm/en/handle-performance-issues.md

 - You can view [monitoring metrics](monitor-a-dm-cluster.md#task) on the Grafana monitoring dashboard.
 - The component you diagnose works well; otherwise, possible monitoring metrics exceptions might interfere with the diagnosis of performance issues.

-In the case of a large latency in the data migration, to quickly figure out whether the bottleneck is inside the DM component or in the TiDB cluster, you can first check `DML queue remain length` in [Write SQL statements to Downstream](#write-sql-statements-to-downstream).
+In the case of a large latency in the data migration, to quickly figure out whether the bottleneck is inside the DM component or in the TiDB cluster, you can first check `DML queue remain length` in [Write SQL Statements to Downstream](#write-sql-statements-to-downstream).

 ## relay log unit

 To diagnose performance issues in the relay log unit, you can check the `binlog file gap between master and relay` monitoring metric.
-For more information about this item, refer to [monitoring metrics of the relay log](monitor-a-dm-cluster.md#relay-log).
+For more information about this metric, refer to [monitoring metrics of the relay log](monitor-a-dm-cluster.md#relay-log).
 If this metric is greater than 1 for a long time, it usually indicates that there is a performance issue; if this metric is 0, it usually indicates that there is no performance issue.

 If the value of `binlog file gap between master and relay` is 0, but you suspect that there is a performance issue, you can check `binlog pos`.
 If `master` in this metric is much larger than the `relay`, a performance issue might exist.
 In this case, diagnose and handle this issue accordingly.

 ### Read binlog data

 `read binlog event duration` refers to the duration that the relay log reads binlog from the upstream database (MySQL/MariaDB).
-Ideally, this metric is close to the network delay between DM-worker and MySQL/MariaDB instances.
+Ideally, this metric is close to the network latency between DM-worker and MySQL/MariaDB instances.

 For data migration in one machine room, reading binlog data is not a performance bottleneck.
-If the value of `read binlog event duration` is too large, you need to check the network connection between DM-worker and MySQL/MariaDB.
+If the value of `read binlog event duration` is too large, check the network connection between DM-worker and MySQL/MariaDB.

-For data migration in the geo-distributed environment, you can try to deploy DM-worker and MySQL/MariaDB in one machine room, while deploying the TiDB cluster in the target machine room.
+For data migration in the geo-distributed environment, try to deploy DM-worker and MySQL/MariaDB in one machine room, while deploying the TiDB cluster in the target machine room.

 The process of reading binlog data from the upstream database includes the following sub-processes: